New Tax Law

 The reason for the change is to make up for a lack of taxable income that results from the previous arrangement.
 As you might imagine, those paying the support are more likely to report it on their taxes in order to receive the deduction, whereas those receiving the support were less likely to report the addition to their gross income.
 The Joint Committee on Taxation projects that the change will yield $6.9 billion in tax revenue.
 Some commentators are concerned that this will result in lower spousal support awards all around.
 If the party paying support no longer gets a deduction, they have less available income to pay their ex-spouse, a factor that courts are likely to take into consideration when calculating support awards.

 Another change that will impact divorce settlements involves child tax exemptions.
 Prior to the new law, taxpayers were able to claim an exemption worth $4,050 for each child.
 The new legislation no longer allows this exemption.
 Instead, the child tax credit was increased from $1,000 to $2,000.
 These changes happen alongside others (such as increased standard deductions for single filers and Head of Household filers) which will all have to be considered when navigating your own terms.
 An experienced attorney will be able to help with these decisions.

 These changes do not affect anyone who divorces or signs a separation agreement before 2019.
 At this point, it’s simply too early to have a reliable understanding of how these changes will impact divorce negotiations.
 Further, it is important to remember that courts rule on these matters independently, and on a case by case basis.

-If you have any questions about this legislation, or any other questions about divorce & spousal support in Virginia, please contact our experienced Virginia Beach attorneys!
+If you have any questions about how this change will impact your divorce, please contact our experienced Virginia Beach attorneys!

 Call us toll-free at 888-691-9319 or fill out this short form to get started.